 One of the UK’s largest tenant referencing and lettings specialists

-The Renters’ Rights Bill is a legislative reform which has recently been given Royal Ascent.
+The Renters’ Rights Act is a legislative reform which has recently been given Royal Assent.
 It is aimed at significantly updating the private rental sector and will require landlords and letting agents to comply with more stringent regulations.
+The first phase of rules will take effect from the 1st May, 2026.

-The Bill introduces major reforms including the end of Section 21 evictions, the implementation of stricter property standards, and the phasing out of fixed-term leases.
+The Act introduces major reforms including the end of Section 21 evictions, the implementation of stricter property standards, and the phasing out of fixed-term leases.

 Landlords will no longer be able to terminate tenancies without a specified reason.
 Instead, they must utilize the Section 8 process, which involves stating valid legal grounds for eviction, such as selling the property, personal use, unpaid rent, or property damage.